apache/couchdb-documentation/src/api/database/bulk-api.rst

 ====================================

 Bulk document operations are **non-atomic**.
-This means that CouchDB does not guarantee that documents included in a bulk update (or insert), will be saved when you send the request.
+This means that CouchDB does not guarantee that any individual document included in the bulk update (or insert) will be saved when you send the request.
 The response will contain the list of documents successfully inserted or updated during the process.
 In the event of a crash, some of the documents may have been successfully saved, while others lost.

 The response structure will indicate whether the document was updated by supplying the new ``_rev`` parameter indicating a new document revision was